-A student must complete at least two CITA courses (six credit hours) numbered CITA 200 or above which are applicable to the degree.
-Each CITA/MINS course used to meet graduation requirements must have a grade of "C" or higher.
+Each CITA/MINS/SOET course used to meet graduation requirements must have a grade of "C" or higher.
+A transfer student must complete at least two CITA/MINS/ SOET courses (six credit hours) numbered 200 or above which are applicable to the degree.